react-navigation/react-navigation.github.io/versioned_docs/version-4.x/drawer-navigator.md

 - `order` - Array of routeNames which defines the order of the drawer items.
 - `paths` - Provide a mapping of routeName to path config, which overrides the paths set in the routeConfigs.
 - `backBehavior` - Should the back button cause switch to the initial route?
 If yes, set to `initialRoute`, otherwise `none`.
 Defaults to `initialRoute` behavior.
-- `screensEnabled` - Boolean used to indicate whether [react-native-screens](https://github.com/software-mansion/react-native-screens) should be used for this navigator.
+- `detachInactiveScreens` - Boolean used to indicate whether inactive screens should be detached from the view hierarchy to save memory.
+Make sure to call `enableScreens` from [react-native-screens](https://github.com/software-mansion/react-native-screens) to make it work.
 Defaults to `true`.

 ### Providing a custom `contentComponent`